cogtoolslab/gallerize/README.md

 =======
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+After cloning the repo, remember to install your node packages by running `npm install` at the top level of the repo.

 ### To launch app from your server:

 **Step 1**: (Re)-build the app by running <br>